ExpressApp/pybotx/docs/development/collector.md

 ### Advanced handlers registration

-There are different methods for handlers registration available on [Collector][botx.collecting.Collector] and [Bot][botx.bots.Bot] instances.
+There are different methods for handlers registration available on [Collector][botx.collecting.collectors.collector.Collector] and [Bot][botx.bots.bots.Bot] instances.
 You can register:

-* regular handlers using [`.handler`][botx.collecting.Collector.handler] decorator.
+* regular handlers using [`.handler`][botx.collecting.collectors.mixins.handler.HandlerMixin.handler] decorator.
-* default handlers, that will be used if matching handler was not found using [`.default`][botx.collecting.Collector.default] decorator.
+* default handlers, that will be used if matching handler was not found using [`.default`][botx.collecting.collectors.mixins.default.DefaultHandlerMixin.default] decorator.
-* hidden handlers, that won't be showed in bot's menu using [`.hidden`][botx.collecting.Collector.hidden] decorator.
+* hidden handlers, that won't be showed in bot's menu using [`.hidden`][botx.collecting.collectors.mixins.hidden.HiddenHandlerMixin.hidden] decorator.
-* system event handlers, that will be used for handling special events from BotX API using [`.system_event`][botx.collecting.Collector.system_event] decorator.
+* system event handlers, that will be used for handling special events from BotX API using [`.system_event`][botx.collecting.collectors.mixins.system_events.SystemEventsHandlerMixin.system_event] decorator.
 * and some other type of handlers.
 See API reference for bot or collector for more information.